syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ![flutter datagrid shows freeze pane customization](images/frozen-pane/flutter-datagrid-frozen-pane-customization.png)

-`SfDataGrid` allows customizing the appearance of the freeze pane elevation by using the `SfDataGridThemeData.frozenPaneElevation`.
+The `SfDataGrid` allows customizing the appearance of the freeze pane elevation by using the `SfDataGridThemeData.frozenPaneElevation`.
 The default value of frozenPaneElevation is 5.0.

 {% tabs %}
 {% highlight Dart %}